Giardiasis Fact Sheet

 Download a print version of this document:

 Giardia is a parasite that causes a diarrheal illness called giardiasis.
-Giardiasis is one of the most common waterborne diseases in the United States and is frequently found in both drinking water and recreational water.
+Giardia is the most frequently identified parasitic infection in Minnesota and is a common cause of waterborne illness.

 What are the symptoms?

 Symptoms of giardiasis usually include:

 Symptoms generally begin 1 to 3 weeks after exposure.

 Symptoms typically last about 2 to 6 weeks in healthy persons.
 Giardiasis can be treated with a number of prescription drugs including metronidazole, nitazoxanide, and tinidazole.
 Some infections are self-limited, and treatment is not required.
 Diarrhea should be managed by drinking plenty of fluids to prevent dehydration.

 If you or your child test positive for Giardia and have no symptoms, treatment is generally not recommended.

 What can I do to minimize my risk of getting it?